 Your personalized station is Apple Music’s flagship feature

 The red album “Your Station”, or what appears as “FirstName LastName’s Station” is probably Apple Music’s flagship feature.
-Apple probably considers spatial audio and their audio quality flagship features instead.
+Apple probably considers spatial audio and its audio quality flagship features instead.
 But to most people, discovering new music is crucial to enjoying the service.

 However, the personal station seems incredibly slow to adjust.
 Whereas most mixes and recommendations will adjust in 3-4 days once you get going, the personal station takes a while.
-And it seems to prefer going deep into your history — for many of us as far back as our iTunes purchases — to lift up songs we liked then we might not have heard in a while.
+And it seems to prefer going deep into your history — for many of us as far back as our iTunes purchases — to lift up songs we liked that we might not have heard in a while.

 This is a blessing and a curse because while it might reasonably play some songs you forgot about, it has a high chance of playing songs you’d rather forget about.
 For me, I get a lot of Aerosmith and Rolling Stones — which I do like and still enjoy — but that was twenty years ago.
-My tastes today are more alternative and pop focused.
+My tastes today are more alternative and pop-focused.

 The bigger struggle is that when I’m in the mood for music, I know more of what I don’t want to hear.
 And this station serves up more of what I’m not in the mood for.
 Luckily, there are other options.